 Google Classroom is also used for our Honors & Kindergarten and Elementary Programs to help students and teachers organize assignments, and foster collaboration and communication.
 Each Google classroom keeps the variety of interactive activities, online lessons, and pre-recorded videos prepared by our teachers in one place so that students can access throughout the week.

-In addition, we are encouraging children and families to participate at home in fun, hands-on learning activities shared across our CMMS community.
+In addition, we are encouraging children and families to participate at home in fun, hands-on learning activities shared across our montessori community.
 A great example is our weekly social media STEM (Science, Technology, Engineering, Mathematics) Challenge.
 Each Challenge is designed to foster a child’s interest in STEM through age appropriate activities using items commonly found around the house.
 Parents are then encouraged to share a photo of their child with their completed project across the CMMS social media community.

 (A recent STEM Challenge Post from our Facebook page)